-Ms. Leeper, an associate attorney in the firm, represents public and private sector clients in the areas of natural resources and water law.
+Ms. Leeper represents public and private sector clients in the areas of natural resources and water law.
 Her practice focuses on regulatory compliance, water rights, water quality, administrative law and land-use matters.

 Ms. Leeper performs a variety of legal services for clients, including in-depth legal research and analysis, regulatory compliance assistance and litigation support.
 Specific areas of experience include:

 - National Environmental Policy Act (NEPA)

 - California Environmental Quality Act (CEQA)

 - National Pollutant Discharge Elimination System (NPDES) Permits

 Prior to and during law school, Ms. Leeper gained a wealth of practical experience, especially in the areas of water and environmental law, through various internships and law clerk positions, including a summer associate position at Kronick where she worked with attorneys in the natural resources and public agency departments.
 As a summer associate, Ms. Leeper researched and drafted memoranda on a variety of legal issues, including the creation of view easements, criteria for water permit time extensions and constitutionality of sign ordinance amendments.
 She also analyzed and interpreted legislative history of Water and Government Code sections.
 Other examples of Ms. Leeper’s experience include:

 - As a Law Clerk for the firm Shute, Mihaly & Weinberger, LLP, she researched and drafted memoranda on permissible mitigation measures under CEQA, eviction procedures on tribal lands and the constitutionality of local government ordinances.